apache/samza/docs/startup/preview/index.md

                                                 dpv -> dpv));
 {% endhighlight %}

 The first parameter `decorated-page-views` is a logical stream ID.
 The properties for this stream ID can be overridden just like the stream IDs for input streams.
-For example,
+For example:
 {% highlight jproperties %}
 streams.decorated-page-views.samza.system=kafka
 streams.decorated-page-views.samza.physical.name=DecoratedPageViewEvent